nstegman1/PipelineProject_Natalie_Stegman/README.md

 # Command to run:

-- BEFORE RUNNING, you must be in the location where the trimmed_fastq file folder is.
+- BEFORE RUNNING, you must be in the location where the trimmed_fastq file folder is, which is PipelineProject_Natalie_Stegman
 - **git clone https://github.com/nstegman1/PipelineProject_Natalie_Stegman.git**
 - **python3 pipeline_project.py**
+- **cd PipelineProject_Natalie_Stegman**

 # The files in the produced file include: